angryip/ipscan/contribute/plugins.markdown

 ---------------

-The plugin's jar file must have a META-INF/MANIFEST.MF entry 'IPScan-Plugins' that lists full Java class names of all plugins container in the jar file.
+The plugin's jar file must have a META-INF/MANIFEST.MF entry 'IPScan-Plugins' that lists full Java class names of all plugins contained in the jar file.

 A plugin is an implementation of one of the following interfaces: